Increase Energy Efficiency with Ground Source Heat Pump Installation

 - Ground source heat pumps require electricity to run.
 For maximum efficiency, you need an all-around efficient system of heating.
 For instance, heat pumps can be coupled with solar panels.

-- Heat pumps work best with underfloor heating - this is because they will typically heat the water in your heating system to between 35-45 ºC.
+- Heat pumps work best with underfloor heating - this is because they will typically heat the water in your heating system to between 35 to 45 ºC.
 Traditional radiator systems may require larger effect to maintain the same indoor temperature and may take longer to heat your room.

 Want to estimate the cost of your future ground source heat pump installation?